 - Hagfish are one of the few animals that have multiple hearts.
 They possess three accessory hearts, no cerebrum or cerebellum, a single nostril, and a cartilaginous skull.

-- Hagfish have several pairs of tentacles in various places on the body serve mechanosensory and chemosensory functions.
+- Hagfish have several pairs of tentacles in various places on the body that serve mechanosensory and chemosensory functions.

 - They have a reduced pair of eyes appearing as pigmented spots on the back of the head behind the oral region, under the translucent skin, and in front of the gill-bearing branchial region.